Kathryn Mariucci, CPIA, RBP

 Guides for animal care include the recommendations and policies of the Guide for the Care and Use of Laboratory Animals, Public Health Service (PHS) Policy, United States Department of Agriculture (USDA), National Institutes of Health, Association for the Assessment and Accreditation of Laboratory Animal Care International (AAALAC), The University of Montana Institutional Animal Care and Use Committee (IACUC), and the medical discretion of the Attending Veterinarian (AV).

-The department of LAR is dedicated not only to providing for the safety and well-being of the animals but also for LAR personnel, students, personnel from other departments, andcontractors.
-The work of the department can only be achieved safely and efficiently through team work among all users of the LAR facilities.
-Professional interpersonal interactions arerequired for continued facility use privileges.
+The department of LAR is dedicated not only to providing for the safety and well-being of the animals but also for LAR personnel, students, personnel from other departments, and contractors.
+The work of the department can only be achieved safely and efficiently through

 Interactions of LAR employees with representatives of private businesses, contractors, or regulatory or accrediting organizations are expected to be conducted with the utmost professionalism.
 The provision of false or misleading information, efforts to defame the University of Montana, or negative discussion of other laboratory animal facilities or their personnel will not be tolerated.
 Verification that any of these events have taken place will result in a single verbal warning followed by written confirmation of the verbal warning.
-Infractions after the verbal and written warnings will result in further discipline, up to and including termination depending on the severity of the infraction, at the discretion of the facility manager and in a manner consistent with University policy and applicable collective bargaining agreements.
+Infractions after the verbal warning and written confirmation will result in further discipline, up to and including termination depending on the severity of the infraction, at the discretion of the facility manager, AV, and IACUC and in a manner consistent with University policy and applicable collective bargaining agreements.

 Hats worn in non-SPF animal rooms may not be worn in the SPF mouse facility.
-Items used in multiple SPF rooms such as hats, head phones, portable phones, and radios should be wiped down with MB-10 disinfectant when leaving each animal room.
-This policy is in place for the safety of the animals and to prevent spread of parasite eggs, viruses, and bacteria on personnel and inanimate objects (fomites).
-Hands should be washed with soap and water upon exit of every animal room.
+Items used in multiple SPF rooms such as hats, headphones, portable phones, and radios should be wiped down with Rescue disinfectant when leaving each animal room.
+This policy is in place for the safety of the animals and to prevent the spread of parasite eggs, viruses, and bacteria on personnel and inanimate objects (fomites).
+Hands should be washed with soap and water upon exit of every animal room

 The use of tobacco products is not allowed in LAR facilities.
 Application of cosmetics (including lip balm), eating, and chewing gum should only be done in office areas or restrooms.
 This policy is intended to decrease the opportunities for transmission of animal disease to LAR staff.

 Noncompliance with work attire and personal hygiene policies will result in progressive discipline.
 A verbal warning will be issued for the first infraction, followed by written confirmation of the verbal warning.
-Infractions after the verbal warning and written confirmation will result in further discipline, up to and including termination depending on the severity of the infraction, at the discretion of the facility manager and in a manner consistent with University policy and applicable collective bargaining agreements.
+Infractions after the verbal warning and written confirmation will result in further discipline, up to and including termination depending on the severity of the infraction, at the discretion of the facility manager, AV, and IACUC and in a manner consistent with University policy and applicable collective bargaining agreements.

 The American Association for Laboratory Animal Science (AALAS) sponsors a standardized, national certification program for laboratory animal technicians.
 The purpose of the national program is to assure uniform education of laboratory animal technicians in basic principles of laboratory animal husbandry and medicine.